sockitfpga/MiSTer_SoCkit/README.md

 ### 5. Download the wished SoCkit MiSTer compatible cores and copy them to the SD card partition

-Find the latest rbf binaries of the cores in https://github.com/sockitfpga/SoCKit_binaries and copy them in the corresponding folder (_Arcade/cores, _Computer, _Console, _Other)
+Find the latest rbf binaries of the cores in https://github.com/sockitfpga/SoCKit_binaries and copy them in the corresponding folder (_Arcade/cores, _Computer, _Console, _Other).

+For Arcades find the mra files in the releases folder of each arcade repository and for the Arcade roms you can use this script  [mame-merged-set-getter.sh](mame-merged-set-getter.sh) on your local machine or check this [link](https://pleasuredome.github.io/pleasuredome/).

 If you don't find here the SoCkit port of a wished MiSTer core see the Porting Cores section below to easily port yourself.